 From the United States of America, the Dabney family arrived at Faial in 1806 when John Bass Dabney, the patriarch of this family, was nominated the United States Consul General to the Azores.
 Through its business, this family marked the social and economic structure of the island in the 19th century.

-The Monte da Guia together with the main house, winery, boats’ house and the tuff house constitute the Monte da Guia Complex, the summer residence of the Dabneys that was restored by the Faial Nature Park.
+The Lira Viewpoint together with the main house, winery, boats’ house and the tuff house constitute the Monte da Guia Complex, the summer residence of the Dabneys, which has been restored by the Government of the Azores.